 For cases where there is member deterioration, it shall be considered in the load rating for the As-Inspected condition (See Section 3.1.2).
 Refer to Appendix A1 for specific modeling directions and requirements regarding As-Inspected ratings using BrR.
+Member deterioration that could have an effect on the load rating shall be documented in accordance with the Authority's Section Loss Workbook procedure.
+Refer to Appendix A5 for specific directions and requirements regarding the Section Loss Workbook procedure.
 Note that the load rating engineer is expected to use the existing load rating files for all re-rating efforts.
 All modifications and corrections to the existing files, if any, shall be listed on the Summary of Updates sheet, as discussed in Sections 2.1.2 and 4.1.1.
 In addition, performance of load rating updates shall also be noted on the Load Rating Summary Sheet (See Section 4.2).
-The required section loss documentation sheets, as discussed in Section 4.1, shall also be utilized and included in the load rating report.
+The required section loss documentation, as discussed in Section 4.1, shall also be utilized and included in the load rating report.